 HP (HPQ) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the personal computer and printer maker had lost 6.57% over the past month.
-This has was narrower than the Computer and Technology sector's loss of 12.03% and the S&P 500's loss of 8.99% in that time.
+Coming into today, shares of the personal computer and printer maker had gained 5.68% in the past month.
+In that same time, the Computer and Technology sector lost 2.47%, while the S&P 500 lost 0.84%.

-HP will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect HP to post earnings of $0.85 per share.
-This would mark a year-over-year decline of 9.57%.
-Meanwhile, our latest consensus estimate is calling for revenue of $14.92 billion, down 10.54% from the prior-year quarter.
+Investors will be hoping for strength from HP as it approaches its next earnings release.
+In that report, analysts expect HP to post earnings of $0.84 per share.
+This would mark a year-over-year decline of 10.64%.
+Our most recent consensus estimate is calling for quarterly revenue of $14.76 billion, down 11.51% from the year-ago period.

-HPQ's full-year Zacks Consensus Estimates are calling for earnings of $4.08 per share and revenue of $63.1 billion.
-These results would represent year-over-year changes of +7.65% and -0.61%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $4.08 per share and revenue of $62.94 billion, which would represent changes of +7.65% and -0.86%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for HP.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for HP.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.03% lower.
-HP is holding a Zacks Rank of #4 (Sell) right now.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.03% lower.
+HP is currently sporting a Zacks Rank of #4 (Sell).

-Valuation is also important, so investors should note that HP has a Forward P/E ratio of 6.23 right now.
-This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 6.23.
+Investors should also note HP's current valuation metrics, including its Forward P/E ratio of 6.56.
+This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 6.56.

-It is also worth noting that HPQ currently has a PEG ratio of 2.28.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Computer - Mini computers was holding an average PEG ratio of 1.99 at yesterday's closing price.
+It is also worth noting that HPQ currently has a PEG ratio of 2.4.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Computer - Mini computers industry currently had an average PEG ratio of 2.11 as of yesterday's close.

 The Computer - Mini computers industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 240, which puts it in the bottom 5% of all 250+ industries.
+This group has a Zacks Industry Rank of 241, putting it in the bottom 5% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report